 - give away such a dog as a gift, or advertise for such a purpose;

-- allowing such a dog to be in a public place without being muzzled and placed on a lead;
+- allow such a dog to be in a public place without being muzzled and placed on a lead;

 - abandon such a dog, or allow it to stray.

 Courts will sometimes have to decide whether a particular dog falls within one of the stipulated types.
-The burden of proof is placed on the defendant to show that a dog which is the object of such proceedings is not of such a type.
+If the prosecution alleges that the dog which is the object of such proceedings is one of the stipulated types, section 5 of the Dangerous Dogs Act 1991 places the burden of proof on the defendant to show that the dog is not of such a type.

-You should instruct an expert witness who should be asked to examine the dog and prepare a report dealing with both appearance and behaviour.
-These might include veterinary surgeons with experience in dealing with pit bull terriers or the other types of specially controlled dog, Staffordshire Bull Terrier judges, experienced police dog handlers or representatives of animal welfare organisations.
+If the defence serve rebuttal evidence that the dog is not a prohibited type, then the prosecutor should instruct an expert witness who should be asked to examine the dog and prepare a report dealing with both appearance and behaviour.
+An expert witness may be chosen as he/she is, for example, a veterinary surgeon with experience in dealing with pit bull terriers or the other types of specially controlled dog, a Staffordshire Bull Terrier judge, an experienced police dog handler or a representative of an animal welfare organisation.